Machine-learned molecular mechanics force field for the simulation of protein-ligand systems and beyond: Espaloma refitting experiment

 \subsection{Data preparation}

-The QM datasets obtained from the QCArchive~\cite{qcarchive} in {\bf SI Section~\ref{sec:si_dataset}} were preprocessed prior to the refitting experiment.
-Molecules with a gap between the minimum and maximum energy larger than 0.1 Hartree (62.5 kcal/mol) were excluded.
+The quantum chemical datasets obtained from the QCArchive~\cite{qcarchive} in {\bf SI Section~\ref{sec:si_dataset}} were preprocessed prior to the refitting experiment.
+Molecules with a gap between the minimum and maximum energy larger than 0.1~Hartree (62.5~kcal/mol) were excluded.
 Since the van der Waals parameters affect the physical property prediction, which is computationally challenging to optimize, we focus on optimizing the valence parameters and use \texttt{openff-2.0.0} force field~\cite{sage} for the van der Waals parameters.
-AM1BCC-ELF10 partial charges were pre-computed using the OpenEye toolkit as reference charges.
+AM1-BCC~\cite{jakalian2000fast,jakalian2002fast} ELF10~\footnote{ ELF10 denotes that the ELF ("electrostatically least-interacting functional groups") conformer selection process was used to generate 10 diverse conformations from the lowest energy 2\% of conformers.
+Electrostatic energies are assessed by computing the sum of all Coulomb interactions in vacuum using the absolute values of MMFF charges assigned to each atom~\cite{mmff}.
+AM1-BCC charges~\cite{jakalian2000fast,jakalian2002fast} are generated for each conformer and then averaged.} partial charges were pre-computed using the OpenEye Toolkits as reference charges.
 These charges were then used to predict the atomic partial charges based on the predicted electronegativity and hardness of atoms, following the same protocol described in the earlier works by Wang et al.~\cite{D2SC02739A}.
 To ensure that each molecule was represented only once, duplicate molecules across different datasets were merged, ensuring that unique molecules were distributed among the train, validate, or test dataset.